ripple/ripple-git-bot/README.md

 ### Setup Instructions:

-1. Create and account on heroku
+1. Create an account on heroku
 2. Download and install the heroku command line toolkit
 3. Fork and clone this repository to your computer
 4. Open up a command prompt and login to heroku: